Oliver Hardy: Early career

 In 1917, Hardy moved to Los Angeles, working freelance for several Hollywood studios.
 He made more than 40 films for Vitagraph between 1918 and 1923, mostly playing the "heavy" for Larry Semon.
 In 1919, he separated from his wife, ending with a provisional divorce in November 1920 that was finalized on November 17, 1921.
 On November 24, 1921, he married actress Myrtle Reeves.
 This marriage was also unhappy, and Reeves was said to have become an alcoholic.

 In 1921, he appeared in the movie The Lucky Dog, produced by Broncho Billy Anderson and starring Stan Laurel.
 Hardy played the part of a robber trying to hold up Stan's character.
 They did not work together again for several years.

 In 1924, Hardy began working at Hal Roach Studios with the Our Gang films and Charley Chase.
+In 1925, his old boss Larry Semon hired him to play the Tin Man in Semon's feature-film adaptation of The Wizard of Oz.
+That same year another former colleague, Billy West, recruited Hardy to appear opposite mild-mannered comic Bobby Ray in four slapstick comedies.
+These shorts, with Hardy and Ray as fat-and-skinny characters in derbies, were prototypes for the later Laurel and Hardy comedies.
+As Hardy recalled in 1954, "Bobby was always the fall guy; I was the wise guy just as I am in Laurel and Hardy, only in Laurel and Hardy, I always am the fall guy.
+I think of [those pictures] once in a while as being the start of the Laurel and Hardy idea as far as I was concerned."

-In 1925, he starred as the Tin Man in the Wizard of Oz.
-Also that year he was in the film Yes, Yes, Nanette!, starring Jimmy Finlayson and directed by Stan Laurel.
+He continued to work in the Hal Roach comedies, like Yes, Yes, Nanette!, starring Jimmy Finlayson and directed by Stan Laurel.
 (In later years, Finlayson frequently was a supporting actor in the Laurel and Hardy film series.)
-He also continued playing supporting roles in films featuring Clyde Cooke and Bobby Ray.
-Hardy would play two other shorts directed by Laurel, Wandering Papas and Madame Mystery, both in 1926.
+He also continued playing supporting roles in films featuring Clyde Cook, including Wandering Papas (1925, directed by Laurel).

 In 1926, Hardy was to appear in Get 'Em Young, but he was unexpectedly hospitalized after being burned by a hot leg of lamb.
 Laurel had been working as a gag man and a director at Roach Studios, so he was recruited to fill in.
 Laurel continued to act and appeared in 45 Minutes from Hollywood with Hardy, although they did not share any scenes together.